Ps. 116:5, NIRV

 1) We are called to love one

-another with great tenderness: we are summoned to a “revolution of tenderness”
+another with great tenderness and mercy: we are summoned to a “revolution of tenderness”

 by Jesus’ example of humbly, tenderly taking our flesh in order to bring God’s